spcrey/learn-design-pattern-kotlin/README.md

+## Design Patterns Learning Practice

+This repository contains my personal practice code examples for learning design patterns.
-Practice the 21 design patterns using Kotlin language, and utilize Kotlin's features to implement some of them again.
+It showcases the implementation of 21 design patterns using Kotlin, leveraging Kotlin's features to add some additional functionalities.
+The classes and variable names in the code are kept abstract, making them suitable as templates for future use and adaptation.